 "Go up to the mountains, bring wood and rebuild the temple, that I may be pleased with it and be glorified," says the LORD.Haggai 1:8(NASB)

-Without taking part in the feasts, festivals, sacrifices and Sabbaths, instituted by God, the people could not fulfil the Mosaic Law, so that atonement could be made for their sin, which God demanded from His people, Israel.
-God had made it clear that they would be blessed if they honoured the covenant they made with Him, but would be severely judged, through famine and drought, if they continued to disobey His word.
+Without taking part in the feasts, festivals, sacrifices and Sabbaths, instituted by God, the people could not fulfil the Mosaic Law, which meant that no atonement could be made for their sin, which God demanded from His people, Israel.
+God had made it clear that they would be blessed if they honoured the covenant they made with Him, but would be severely judged, through famine and drought, if they continued to disobey His Word.

 Haggai's first 'word' from the Lord expressed displeasure that the people, who had laboured to build their own houses, neglected the rebuilding of the Temple of God.
 The people were called to "consider your ways!" and Haggai explained that their meagre harvest and poor economy was the result of neglecting their covenant promises to God.

-Israel were the people of God, Who were promised blessings if they obeyed His Law, but curses if they transgressed His commands... and due to disobedience, these returnees had to be punished.
-A Father chastens the one He loves and Israel was disciplined, following their return from Babylon, because they were careless about rebuilding the Temple... so the Mosaic Law could be reinstated.
+Israel were the people of God, who were promised blessings if they obeyed His Law, but curses if they transgressed His commands... and due to disobedience, these returnees had to be punished.
+A Father chastens the one He loves and Israel was disciplined, following their return from Babylon, because they were careless about rebuilding the Temple in order for the Mosaic Law to be reinstated.

 There is so much that we can learn from the book of Haggai.
 It reminds us of the importance to carry out God's will for our life and the need to keep the eyes of our heart on Jesus.
 It reminds us that God will chasten His children if we fail to do those things that are pleasing in His sight.
 It reminds us that we should not put off important spiritual duties and that there are consequences when we fail to do what is right in God's eyes.

 Heavenly Father, thank You for prophets like Haggai.
-May we learn from Israel's mistakes and seek to do only those things that honour Your holy name.
+May I learn from Israel's mistakes and seek to do only those things that honour Your holy name.
 Thank You that we do not live under the Law but in the dispensation of Grace.
-Thank You that we do not have to rebuild the Temple, offer animal sacrifices or keep special feast days in order to worship You.
-May I fulfil Your will for my life in the way I live, by only doing those things that honour Your name, and by offering myself as a living sacrifice, holy and acceptable to You.. in thought, word, deed and the motives behind all I do.
+Thank You that we do not have to rebuild the Temple, offer animal sacrifices, or keep special feast days, in order to worship You.
+May I fulfil Your will for my life in the way I live, by only doing those things that honour Your name, and by offering myself as a living sacrifice, holy and acceptable to You, in thought, word, deed, and the motives behind all I do.
 This I ask in Jesus' name and for His greater glory, AMEN.